 How can I manage my Time-of-Use bill?

-Simply login to myAccount to see how much electricity your household consumes during each Time-of-Use period of the day.
+Simply login to myAccount to see how much electricity your household consumes during each TOU period of the day.
 You will find easy-to-understand graphs of your usage for hourly, daily, weekly and monthly time periods.
-There are plenty of tools and tips to help you manage your household energy consumption.
-Sign up today and join the close to 60,000 who have access to their information on-line.
+There are plenty of tools and tips to help you manage your household energy consumption, set consumption and energy cost alerts, and predict your next bill.
+Sign up today and join the close to 60,000 Horizon Utilities customers who have access to their information on-line.

-We would be happy to answer any questions you may have about Time-of-Use rates and your home's energy usage pattern.
+We would be happy to answer any questions you may have about TOU rates and your home's energy usage pattern.
 Please contact our Customer Service department for more information.

 The Independent System Electricity Operator also offers some interactive tools to help you learn more at "10 Smart Meter Lane".